light-tech/ROS2-On-iOS/README.md

     ln -s $REPO_ROOT/src src
     ```

- 5. It is good to have multiple workspaces such as
+ 5. During development, it is good to have multiple workspaces such as

      - `ament_ws`: move `ament` here, build and `source` it before moving on to
      - `base_ws`: add `rcl` and its dependencies and once successful
      - `rclcpp_ws`: add other desired packages such as `rclcpp`.

     This way, one can minimize the amount of packages to rebuild.

 ## Build ROS2 core packages for iOS

 Before building, we need to change the line `#include <net/if_arp.h>` in `src/eProsima/Fast-DDS/src/cpp/utils/IPFinder.cpp` into `#include <net/ethernet.h>` according to [this](https://stackoverflow.com/questions/10395041/getting-arp-table-on-iphone-ipad) as the original header is only available in the macOS SDK.

-We also disable `rcl_logging_spdlog` by
+We also disable the package `rcl_logging_spdlog` by
 ```shell
 touch src/ros2/rcl_logging/rcl_logging_spdlog/AMENT_IGNORE
 ```